MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/nf-winddiui-drvdriverevent.md

  - DrvDriverEvent
 ---

-# DrvDriverEvent function

 ## -description

-The print spooler calls a printer interface DLL's <b>DrvDriverEvent</b> function when the spooler processes driver-specific events that might require action by the printer driver.
+The print spooler calls a printer interface DLL's **DrvDriverEvent** function when the spooler processes driver-specific events that might require action by the printer driver.

 ## -parameters